-With decades of combined experience in the practice of divorce and family law in Fort Worth and Dallas, the legal team of Marx, Altman, & Johnson offers clients the respect and understanding required in this difficult area of law.
-At Marx, Altman, & Johnson we will use our vast experience battling for your custody rights.
+With decades of combined experience in the practice of divorce and family law in the Fort Worth and Dallas area, the legal team of Marx, Altman, & Johnson offers clients the respect and understanding required in this difficult area of law.
+We will use our vast experience battling for your custody rights.

 Defining “Custody” Under Texas Law

 During a divorce or child custody battle, it is the court’s responsibility to determine the child’s “best interests,” but this concept is not particularly clear within Texas law.
 The courts must interpret the law as best they can under the circumstances of each case.

 Because a child custody case may have any number of outcomes, working with an experienced child custody and child support attorney is essential for each parent.

 In Texas, the courts generally appoint parents as “Joint Managing Conservators”, unless there is a good reason not to, meaning the parents have equal rights and duties to the child.
 If the court determines that the parents should not be appointed joint managing conservators, they will appoint one parent “Sole Managing Conservator.”
 One of the vital facts to remember about Texas child custody cases is that there is no preference given to one parent or the other because of gender.
 Under the law, gender will not be a consideration as part of the custody determination.